Polymer/old-docs-site/app/2.0/docs/tools/polymer-cli.md

 Use it like so:

-    polymer lint --rules=polymer-1
+    polymer lint --rules=polymer-2

-This will lint all of the code in your project with the `polymer-1` ruleset, which is appropriate for projects using Polymer 1.0.
-If you're upgrading to Polymer 2.0, then the `polymer-2-hybrid` or `polymer-2` are a better choice, as they'll warn you about use of deprecated Polymer 1.0 features.
+This will lint all of the code in your project with the `polymer-2` ruleset, which is appropriate for projects using Polymer 2.0.
+If your code is hybrid and should with with either Polymer 1.0 or 2.0 then `polymer-2-hybrid` is a better choice, as it will warn you about use of features that do not exist in Polymer 2.0.

 You can pass flags to the linter like `--rules` but even better is to put the configuration in `polymer.json` so that all you need to do is run `polymer lint`.
 Putting your configuration in `polymer.json` also means that other tools, like IDE plugins can use the same lint configuration.